josh0312/nytex_dashboard/scripts/operational/README.md

 - Always test scripts in development first
 - Some scripts modify production data - use with extreme caution
 - Review script output carefully before confirming destructive operations
+- For testing scripts, see the `tests/` directory